peterhinch/micropython_ir/README.md

 is set in the constructor.
 The OOK is performed by dynamically changing the duty ratio using the timer channel's `pulse_width_percent` method: this varies the pulse width from 0 to a duty ratio passed to the constructor.
-The NEC protocol defaults to 50%, the Philips ones to 30%.
+The NEC protocol defaults to 50%, the Sony and Philips ones to 30%.

 The duty ratio is changed by the Timer 5 callback `._cb`.
 This retrieves the next duration from the array.
 If it is not `STOP` it toggles the duty cycle